anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 3. Exit button added - closes window and exits program.
 4. About button - has how to play instructions.
 5. Separate start screen with game menu implemented.
-6. Invert bonus - if ball touches a dark-blue pixel block, it releases an invert bonus. if the paddle touches this bonus, the paddle's controls reverse. (feature taken from the original BrickBreaker game) If paddle's controls were already reversed, catching the bonus again will reverse the paddle controls back to normal.
+6. Invert bonus - (A feature from the original Brick Breaker game) If ball touches a dark-blue pixel block, it releases an invert bonus.
+If the paddle touches this bonus, the paddle's controls reverse.
+If paddle's controls were already reversed, catching the bonus again will reverse the paddle controls back to normal.
-7. Short Paddle bonus - if the ball touches the dark-purple pixel block, it releases a short paddle bonus.
+7. Short Paddle bonus - (the original Brick Breaker game had a feature that elongates the paddle, I have decided to implement the opposite to make the game harder) if the ball touches the dark-purple pixel block, it releases a short paddle bonus.
    If paddle touches this bonus, the paddle shortens.
 If the paddle is already shortened catching the bonus again will reverse the bonus (paddle becomes old size again)
 8. Pause feature implemented - press space bar to pause the game, and press space bar again to resume the game.